on cookies and how to manage them.

 Polyphosphate treatment of fish before freezing often reduces the amount of thaw drip, that is the liquid released when frozen fish is thawed.
 Good quality fish, properly frozen and cold stored, normally develops little thaw drip.
 Poor quality fish when frozen and thawed may drip much more, and treatment will reduce the loss to some extent

-The practical relevance of this treatment is a significant gain of weight caused by the retention/uptake of water and natural juice into the fish tissues.
+An outcome of polyphosphate treatment is a significant gain of weight caused by the retention/uptake of water and natural juice into the fish tissues.
 This practice is legal; however, the use of phosphates has to be declared

 Know the Law

-The European Commission has declared that polyphosphates (PPs) are additives and cannot be used as a processing aid in salted fish production EC Regulation 1333/2008 (Harrington, 2011).
-With the ever increasing demand for frozen fish from consumers in both developed and developing countries combined with fulfilling the EU's demand for imported fish and fishery products, and its growing dependence on imports due in part to reduction of home supply from European waters, Polyphosphates is going to become more prevalent in the vast majority of product supplied.
+With the ever increasing consumer demand for frozen fish, the EU's demand for imported fish and fishery products, growing dependence on imports, due in part to reduction of home supply from European waters, Polyphosphates are potentially going to become more prevalent in the vast majority of product supplied.

-Freezing is the main processing method for fish for human consumption, accounting for 54 percent of total processed fish for human consumption (FAO, 2014)
+Freezing is the main processing method for fish for human consumption, accounting for 54% of total processed fish (FAO, 2014)

-Frozen fish for human consumption accounts for 25 percent of total fish production (FAO, 2014)
+Frozen fish for human consumption accounts for 25% of total fish production (FAO, 2014)

 To speak with us about our services, please contact our customer team on: